dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 #### 2.4 - Aspect ratio

 The aspect ratio is the second argument that is given to the three.js perspective camera constructor.
-This value is the width divided by the height of the desired ratio.
+This value is the width divided by the height of the desired ratio and as such can often be created by just dividing the width and height of the dome element canvas, or the values that will be set for such as canvas when setting up a renderer.
 Typically you might want to set this to something like 16 / 9, or 4 / 3.
 Whatever value you set will be used to determine the width and height of the near, and far rectangles of the pyramid of vision.

 #### 2.5 - Near distance